 We are a national leader in the development, production and dispensing of innovative proprietary compounded pharmaceuticals that we make available to physicians and patients at affordable prices.
-All of the drugs we make require a physician's prescription.
-Under our Imprimis Cares program, we own, market and dispense a portfolio of lower-cost compounded alternatives to higher-priced FDA-approved drugs in several therapeutic areas, including ophthalmology, urology, dermatology and infectious diseases.
+Under our Imprimis Cares® program, we own, market and dispense a portfolio of lower-cost compounded alternatives to higher-priced FDA-approved drugs in several therapeutic areas, including ophthalmology, urology, dermatology and infectious diseases.
 We believe our proprietary formulations may offer competitive advantages and serve unmet needs in the marketplace.
 We plan to expand our Imprimis Cares program by introducing additional customizable compounded drug formulations in order to provide patients with access to alternatives to increasingly expensive FDA-approved medications.
 Our Imprimis Cares program aligns with our corporate mission, vision and values of providing physicians and their patients with high-quality individualized compounded medications at accessible prices.

-In addition to the Imprimis Cares program, we also make and dispense a portfolio of non-proprietary compounded drugs in therapeutic areas that may be overlooked by commercial pharmaceutical companies.
+Outside of the Imprimis Cares program, we also make and dispense a portfolio of non-proprietary compounded drugs in therapeutic areas that may be overlooked by commercial pharmaceutical companies.
 We offer customizable compounding products that consist of sterile injectable and non-sterile integrative medicine therapies that are used in various therapeutic areas, including oncology, autoimmunity, chronic infectious diseases and endocrine and metabolic diseases.

-We own four ImprimisRx compounding facilities, based in New Jersey, California, Texas and Pennsylvania, through which we make, dispense and sell our proprietary compounded formulations and other non-proprietary products.
+Our ImprimisRx compounding facilities, based in New Jersey, California, and Pennsylvania, through which we make, dispense and sell our proprietary compounded formulations and other non-proprietary products.
 All of our customized formulations are made in the United States of America.

-All of our proprietary compounded formulations are born from the clinical experience of a network of inventors, including physician prescribers, clinical researchers and pharmacist formulators, who develop and prescribe customized medicines based on individual patient needs.
-We pursue a development pathway for formulation candidates that involves working collaboratively with inventors to identify and evaluate intellectual property related to a formulation, assess relevant markets for the formulation, and seek to validate the clinical experience relating to the formulation with the objective of investing in commercialization activities.
-Although our business is focused on a compounding commercialization strategy, we may also consider other commercialization pathways, including pursuing FDA approval to market and sell or license a drug formulation or technology.
+All of our proprietary compounded formulations are born from the clinical experience of a network of inventors, including physician prescribers, clinical researchers and pharmacist formulators, who develop and prescribe customized medicines for individual patient needs.
+We pursue a development pathway for potential formulation candidates that involves working collaboratively with these inventors to identify and evaluate intellectual property related to the formulation, assess relevant markets for the formulation, and seek to validate the clinical experience relating to the formulation with the objective of investing in commercialization activities.
+Although our business is focused on a compounding commercialization strategy, we may also consider other commercialization pathways, including pursuing FDA approval to market and sell a drug formulation or technology.

 We have incurred recurring operating losses and have had negative operating cash flows since July 24, 1998 (inception).
-In addition, we have an accumulated deficit of approximately \$66,899 at June 30, 2016.
+In addition, we have an accumulated deficit of approximately \$70,749 at September 30, 2016.
+Our history of recurring losses, and uncertainties as to whether our operations will become profitable, raise substantial doubt about our ability to continue as a going concern.
+The condensed consolidated financial statements contained in this report do not include any adjustments related to the recoverability of assets or classifications of liabilities that might be necessary should the Company be unable to continue as a going concern.
 Beginning on April 1, 2014, when we acquired our first ImprimisRx compounding pharmacy, we began generating revenue from sales of certain of our proprietary drug formulations and other non-proprietary formulations; however, we expect to incur further losses as we integrate and develop our pharmacy operations, evaluate other programs and continue the development of our formulations.